-29. Thus, the P&L account prepared by NBFC in terms of the RBI Directions, 1998 does not recognise ‘income from NPA’ and, therefore, directs a provision to be made in that regard and hence an ‘add back’.
+29. Thus, the P&L account prepared by NBFC in terms of the RBI Directions, 1998 does not recognize ‘income from NPA’ and, therefore, directs a provision to be made in that regard and hence an ‘add back’.
 It is important to note that ‘add back’ is there only in the case of provisions.

 30. As stated above, the Companies Act allows an NBFC to adjust a provision for possible diminution in the value of assets or provision for doubtful debts against the assets and only the net figure is allowed to be shown in the balance sheet, as a matter of disclosure.
 However, the said RBI Directions, 1998 mandate all NBFCs to show the said provisions separately on the liability side of balance sheet i.e. under the head ‘current liabilities and provisions’.
 The purpose of the said deviation is to inform the user of the balance sheet the particulars concerning quantum and quality of the diminution in the value of investment and particulars of doubtful and sub-standard assets.
-Similarly, the 1998 Directions do not recognise the ‘income’ under the mercantile system and insist that NBFCs should follow cash system in regard to such incomes.
+Similarly, the 1998 Directions do not recognize the ‘income’ under the mercantile system and insist that NBFCs should follow cash system in regard to such incomes.

-31. Before concluding on this point, we need to emphasise that the 1998 Directions have nothing to do with the accounting treatment or taxability of ‘income’ under the IT Act.
+31. Before concluding on this point, we need to emphasize that the 1998 Directions have nothing to do with the accounting treatment or taxability of ‘income’ under the IT Act.
 The two viz. the IT Act and the 1998 Directions operate in different fields.”

-12. In VasisthChayVyapar Ltd. (supra), the Delhi High Court considered the case of Southern Technologies Ltd. (supra) and held that Supreme Court made a distinction with regard to “income recognition” and that the Supreme Court approved the “real income” theory which is engrained in the Prudential Norms for recognition of revenue by NBFC.
+12. In VasisthChayVyapar Ltd. (supra), the Delhi High Court considered the case of Southern Technologies Ltd. (supra) and held that Supreme Court made a distinction with regard to “income recognition” and that the Supreme Court approved the “real income” theory which is en grained in the Prudential Norms for recognition of revenue by NBFC.
 The Delhi High Court held as under:

 “….
-After analyzing the provisions of the RBI Act, their Lordships of the apex court observed that in so far as the permissible deductions or exclusions under the Act are concerned, the same are admissible only if such deductions/exclusions satisfy the relevant conditions stipulated therefor under the Act.
+After analyzing the provisions of the RBI Act, their Lordships of the apex court observed that in so far as the permissible deductions or exclusions under the Act are concerned, the same are admissible only if such deductions/ exclusions satisfy the relevant conditions stipulated therefor under the Act.
 To that extent, it was observed that the Prudential Norms do not override the provisions of the Act.
-However, the apex court made a distinction with regard to “income recognition” and held that income had to be recognized in terms of the Prudential Norms, even though the same deviated from the mercantile system of accounting and/or section 145 of the Income-tax Act.
-It can be said, therefore, that the apex court approved the real income theory which is engrained in the Prudential Norms for recognition of revenue by NBFC.”
+However, the apex court made a distinction with regard to “income recognition” and held that income had to be recognized in terms of the Prudential Norms, even though the same deviated from the mercantile system of accounting and/ or section 145 of the Income-tax Act.
+It can be said, therefore, that the apex court approved the real income theory which is en grained in the Prudential Norms for recognition of revenue by NBFC.”

 13. The Delhi High Court considered the decision of Supreme Court in Southern Technologies Ltd. (supra) and held that the decision of the Hon’ble Supreme Court in case of Southern Technologies Ltd. (supra), apply only to provisioning norms ‘against NPA accounts’.
 The Delhi High Court held that Southern Technologies Limited did not apply to the income recognition norms provided by RBI but only to the prudential norms (against accounts).